Skip to content

 What we do…

-The focus of research in the Lampe lab is understanding the role of drug metabolism and pharmacokinetics (DMPK) in drug efficacy within special population groups, with a particular emphasis on cytochrome P450 enzymes (CYP).
-Studies based on in vitro, structural, and computational models are used to gain more insight as to how neonates metabolize HIV drugs and the importance of CYP3A ontogeny in the liver.
-Research on how CYP polymorphisms in African Americans can lead to different pharmacokinetic and pharmacodynamic (PKPD) effects of certain antipsychotic drugs is also an area of active investigation in the laboratory.
-A third project is focused on studying the role of the ‘pathobiome’ in drug metabolism, particularly in cystic fibrosis patients.
+The focus of research in the Lampe lab is understanding the role of drug metabolism and pharmacokinetics (DMPK) in drug efficacy within special population groups, with a particular emphasis on cytochrome P450 enzymes (CYPs).
+Studies based on in vitro, structural, and computational models are used to gain more insight as to how pregnant people, neonates, and developping fetuses metabolize antiviral drugs and the importance of CYP3A ontogeny in the liver.
+A second project is focused on studying the role of the ‘pathobiome’ in drug metabolism, particularly the pathogen Pseudomoas aeruginosa in cystic fibrosis patients.
 Lastly, the molecular mechanisms that underlie reproductive, developmental, and immunological toxicities in populations exposed to high levels of the man-made per- and polyfluoroalkyl substances (PFAS) is another research project area.

 Research interests